 Awakening does not destroy friendships.
 It lets fall away the connections that were sustained by illusion.
 What remains is smaller, quieter, and real.
 The loss is not a tragedy — it is a filtration.
 The loneliness that follows is not the organized loneliness of someone who cannot think.
 It is the solitude of someone who finally can.

-Watts adds a quieter consolation: when you stop lying — stop performing, stop managing impressions — reality itself responds.
-Not with fireworks, but with a slow alignment.
-The right people appear, the right doors open, not because you demanded them but because you are no longer blocking them with pretense.
+Watts adds a quieter consolation: when you stop lying — stop performing, stop managing impressions — reality responds with slow alignment.
 Honesty as alignment means the energy that once drained into maintaining masks now flows into openness.
 The world bends not around your will but around your truth.

 References: